-The Chinese economy that can’t sustain growth, and Marc Faber sees this as more dangerous than an American slowdown – I would agree.
+The Chinese economy that can’t sustain growth, which Marc Faber sees as more dangerous than an American slowdown – and I would agree.

 Euro Zone.
 China.
 The United States.
 A financial house of cards that could collapse at any time, and seems to be weakening as the weeks go by… The best response to ALL of these signals of turmoil from a personal finance or investment standpoint?

 Very simple.
 No need to freak out and go buy a tin foil hat… but you do NEED to do two things:

 - Buy gold.
 See the guide to gold